-I am sometimes available to hire as a freelance Flash games developer and game design consultant.
+I am available to hire as a freelance games developer and game designer.
 My skills include:

-- Game engines, maths, physics and entity systems.
+- Custom game engines, game maths, physics and entity systems.
 Real-time and asynchronous multiplayer game development including Smartfox Server expertise.

 I enjoy speaking at conferences too.
 The first conference I ever went to was the inaugural Flash on the Beach in 2006 (now known as Reasons festival).
 It would be an understatement to say it blew my freakin' my mind, and it also inspired me to get into speaking, training and lecturing myself.
-Here's a list of sessions I have given (I'll try to add links to slides & videos soon):
+Here's a list of sessions I have given:

 - Digpen V: Plymouth, 2012 - Secrets of Successful Creative Studios